LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Conclusion and Future Works

-This paper proposed \scheme, a new approach for secure aggregation in federated learning.
-Compared with state-of-the-art, \scheme reduces the overhead of model aggregation in FL by leveraging one-shot aggregate-mask reconstruction of the active users, while providing the same privacy and dropout-resiliency guarantees.
-In a realistic FL framework, extensive empirical results show that \scheme can provide substantial speedup over baseline protocols for training diverse machine learning models.
+This paper proposed \scheme, a new approach for secure aggregation in synchronous and asynchronous FL.
+Compared with the state-of-the-art protocols, \scheme reduces the overhead of model aggregation in FL by leveraging one-shot aggregate-mask reconstruction of the surviving users, while providing the same privacy and dropout-resiliency guarantees.
+In a realistic FL framework, via extensive empirical results it is also shown that \scheme can provide substantial speedup over baseline protocols for training diverse machine learning models.
+While we focused on privacy in this work (under the honest but curious threat model), an interesting future research is to combine \scheme with state-of-the-art Byzantine robust aggregation protocols (e.g.,~\cite{he2020secure, BREA,elkordy2021basil,karimireddy2021learning}) to also mitigate Byzantine users while ensuring privacy.